fsharp/fsharp.org/mentorship/index.md

 We think that mentorship is a powerful way to help you learn and be inspired, especially in a new paradigm such as functional programming.
 So we here at the F# Software Foundation (FSSF) would like to help make to mentorship possible for those in the F# community who would benefit from it.

-And so, we have created the FSSF Mentorship program!
+And so, we have created the FSSF Mentorship program

 The program is free-of-charge.
 The mentors are volunteering their time to benefit the F# community.
 However, in return, we ask that “pay it forward” later on, by mentoring someone else or contributing to the F# community in other ways (such as helping with F# open-source projects).

 ## Who can Participate?